microsoft/code-with-engineering-playbook/Engineering/SecretsManagement.md

 ### Enhanced-Security Applications

 The techniques outlined below provide 'good' security and a common pattern for a wide range of languages.
 They rely on the fact that Azure keeps application settings (the environment) encrypted until just before your app is run.
 Encryption keys are regularly rotated.
 They do *not* prevent secrets from existing in plaintext in memory at runtime.
-Particularly in garbage collected languages those values my exist for longer than the lifetime of the variable.
+Particularly in garbage collected languages those values may exist for longer than the lifetime of the variable.

 *If you are working on an application with enhanced security requirements you should consider using additional techniques to maintain encryption on secrets throughout the application lifetime.*